FameLab promotes exciting and engaging science and engineering talks that are entertaining for the public.

 There are two main stages, which involve national Regional Heats/Semi-Finals and Finals in Switzerland.
 Then a global Final, hosted at the Cheltenham Science Festival.

-In Switzerland participants can register for one of the two semi-finals.
+In Switzerland participants can register for one of the three semi-finals.

 Up to ten performers from the regional heats will advance to the master class and the Switzerland final.